TKleanthousT/stanley_cbp/docs/architecture.md

 At the top level of the repository you will see:

-- `stanley/`
+- `stanley_cbp/`
   The Python package that implements the pipeline.

 - `Tutorials/`
-  Example notebooks that show how to run STANLEY on real systems and on simple demonstration cases.
+  Example notebooks that show how to run Stanley on real systems and on simple demonstration cases.

 - `docs/`